SNAP Points: Introduction

 A software application can provide two aspects of value to its users.
 In this context, the first aspect is "what" the software will do, specifically, "A subset of the user requirements.
 Requirements that describe what the software shall do, in terms of tasks and services."
 (ISO/IEC 14143-1 definition) This can be defined as its "functionality."
-One metric used to measure the size of one unit of this functionality is the “function point.”
-By using an ISO-standard functional sizing metric (FSM) such as that in the IFPUG “Function Point Counting Practices Manual,” (FSM ISO/IEC 20926:2009), a function point counting specialist can examine the software application’s functional user requirement portion and measure its functional size in units of function points.
+One metric used to measure the size of one unit of this functional software is the “function point.”
+By using an ISO-standard functional sizing metric (FSM) such as that in the IFPUG “Function Point Counting Practices Manual,” (FSM ISO/IEC 20926:2009), a function point counting specialist can examine the software application's functional user requirement portion and measure its functional size in units of function points.

 For more detail on the function point metric, and other organizations’ functional software sizing metrics, see the bibliography, the Wikipedia article “function point,” and numerous references in the literature.

 A software user requirement also may specify "how" the software will do it, specifically "A software requirement that describes not what the software will do but how the software will do it."
 (ISO/IEC/IEEE 24765:2010 definition) These types of software are defined by IFPUG as being “non-functional.”
-Their size is measured by SNAP.
-The IFPUG APM details how to size the non-functional user requirement aspects of software applications.
+The corresponding software size is measured by SNAP.
+The IFPUG APM details how to size the application's non-functional software.
 The non-functional aspects are defined and classified in ISO/IEC 25010:2011, “Systems and software engineering -- Systems and software Quality Requirements and Evaluation (SQuaRE) -- System and software quality models”.

-The functional size of the software user requirements, together with the non-functional size of the software user requirements, should be used for measuring the user requirement size of software projects.
+The functional size of the software, together with the non-functional size of the software, should be used for measuring the total software size of software projects.
 The two sizes should be used to measure the performance of the software project, setting benchmarks, and estimating the cost and duration of software projects.

 The Non-functional User Requirement Sizing Method

 Similar to function point sizing, one unit of non-functionality is the “SNAP point.”
-The size of the software derived by quantifying the non-functional user requirements for the software portion of an application can be measured by using the procedure in the APM.
-Similar to function points, by using the IFPUG APM, a SNAP point counting specialist can examine the software application and measure the size of its non-functional user requirement portion in units of SNAP points.
-Also like function points, the number of SNAP points in an application correlates with the work effort to develop the non-functional software user requirement portion of that application.
-The original research detailing this correlation is in CrossTalk The Journal of Defense Software Engineering, as the paper “A New Software Metric to Complement Function Points The Software Non-functional Assessment Process (SNAP)”.
+The size of the software derived by quantifying the non-functional portion of an application can be measured by using the procedure in the APM.
+Similar to function points, by using the IFPUG APM, a SNAP point counting specialist can examine the software application and measure the size of its non-functionality in units of SNAP points.
+Also like function points, the number of SNAP points in an application correlates with the work effort to develop the non-functional software portion of that application.
+The original research detailing this correlation is in CrossTalk The Journal of Defense Software Engineering, as the paper “A New Software Metric to Complement Function Points The Software Non-functional Assessment Process (SNAP).”